vectorifyai/vectorify-php/README.md

 # Vectorify package for PHP

+Vectorify is the end-to-end AI connector for PHP, letting you query and explore your data in natural language in seconds.

+To interact with your data, you have four primary methods to choose from:

+1. Use the [Chats](https://app.vectorify.ai/) page within our platform (fastest)
+2. Embed the [Chatbot](https://docs.vectorify.ai/project/chatbot) into your Laravel app (turn data querying into a product feature)
+3. Add the [MCP](https://docs.vectorify.ai/mcp-server) server to ChatGPT, Claude, etc. (use your data anywhere you work)
+4. Call the REST [API](https://docs.vectorify.ai/api-reference) endpoints (build custom integrations and workflows)

+Unlike text-to-SQL tools that expose your entire database and take 30+ seconds per query, Vectorify uses proven RAG technology to deliver accurate answers in <4 seconds while keeping your database secure.
+Head to our [blog](https://vectorify.ai/blog/vectorify-laravel-unlock-ai-ready-data-in-60-seconds) to learn more about Vectorify.

-The Vectorify PHP SDK provides a simple and elegant way to interact with the Vectorify API.
+This package provides a simple and elegant way to interact with the Vectorify API.
 Ask AI about your data with ease.

+## Requirements

+- PHP 8.2 or higher

 ## Installation